esrf-bliss/Lima-tango-python/doc/index.rst

 =========================== ======= ======================= =======================================================================================
 buffer_max_memory	    rw	    DevShort		    The maximum among of memory in percent of the available RAM
-			   		   		    that Lima is using to allocate frame buffer.
+			   		   		    that Lima is using to allocate frame buffer. buffer_max_number	    ro	    DevLong		    The maximum number of image buffers that can be allocated for the frame size, limiting the depth of the frame history available for (asynchronous) saving and read
 =========================== ======= ======================= =======================================================================================

 Plugin